using MTH229

 0.7853981633974483

-Is x really a zero?
+really a zero?

-x, f(x)
+f(x) x,

 (0.7853981633974483, 1.1102230246251565e-16)

-Hmm, the answer is 1.1102230246251565e-16.
+.
 So technically this is not a zero.
 But computationally it is a zero!
 First it should be clear that it is really close to zero.
 We will see it is as close as computationally possible to a zero.

-The nextfloat and prevfloat functions find the floating point values just bigger than x and just smaller.
-In this case we have that f(x) and f(nextfloat(x)) have different signs:
+functions find the floating point values just bigger than x

 f(x), f(nextfloat(x))